Aims and scope

 research in the context of previous work bearing directly on the

 subject.
-An extensive review of the literature is not usually
+An extensive review of the literature is usually not

 appropriate.

-Citations in text.
-Customary
+Notations in text.

-abbreviations will be accepted and the authors are recommended to
+and the authors are recommended to employ Systeme

-employ Système International (SI/metric) units.
-Special and unusual
+Internationale (SI/metric) units.
+Special and unusual symbols

-equipment supplies and products stated in the article should have the
+equipment supplies and products stated in the article should

-Tables.
-Tables should be
+Tables should be numbered consecutively with Arabic

-together after the references.
+after the references.
 A short explanatory title and column

-headings should make the table intelligible without reference to the
+headings should make the table intelligible and a footnote

 indicated in the text.